arthurBarthe/debiased-spatial-whittle/paper/paper.md

 package that implements the eponymous paper [@guillaumin_debiased_2022].
-The methodology allows users to efficiently infer the parameters of stationary / homogeneous spatial and spatio-temporal covariance models for univariate or multivariate processes from gridded data.
+The methodology allows users to efficiently infer the parameters of stationary / homogeneous spatial and spatio-temporal covariance models for univariate or multivariate processes from gridded data with potential missing observations, e.g. due to natural boundaries.
 It leverages the Fast Fourier Transform, and therefore can benefit from further computational gains through GPU implementations offered by PyTorch [@paszke2019pytorch] or Cupy [@nishino2017cupy], both made available within